Cars-10/SudokuSolver/README.md

 2. Each Solution should also include a test suite
 3. Solution should be able to solve several supplied matrices
 4. Project to be managed in GITHUB
+5. Develop launch.json and tasks.json file for handling all languages

 ## Implementation Details